TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 ---

 - Fixes to audio
+	- seek_to crash
+		- would it be too due to bad meta?
 	- crash on exit
-		- terminating with uncaught exception of type std::__1::system_error: thread::join failed: Invalid argument
+		- terminating with uncaught exception of type std::__3::system_error: thread::join failed: Invalid argument
 		- fixed: we had twice the quit
+	- sounds disappearing randomly
+		- we were reading wrong variations
 	- heap-after-free usage in generic sound cache init
-	- sounds disappearing randomly
-	- seek_to crash
+		- might have been due to those variations too
+	- too many sources?

 - Let's do the delegation thing later, I think openal is thread safe and just creating and loading new sound buffers should not at all alter existing ptrs